EliseChap/PDL_2018-2019_GR1/INSTALL.md

 <h3> Choose the delimiter in the final CSV </h3>

 Optional.
-Buy default, the delimiter is a comma but you can change it with the following command:
+Buy default, the delimiters are two points but you can change it with the following command:

 ```
 -delimit[;] :